iatecookies/LearnPython/README.md

 ```

 ### Ubuntu 20.04 LTS
-In Linux, you can use *Makefile* to test.
-Make is used to compile a program
+On a Linux system, you can use *Makefile* to test.
+Makefile is used to compile
-from source code
+ a program from source code.
 ```
 command: make
 ```